Dragon Curve

 - Define two helper functions

-that take two points as input and return a new point that lies halfway between them but is rotated 90 degrees. - Define a recursive function
+zigandzagthat take two points as input and return a new point that lies halfway between them but is rotated 90 degrees. - Define a recursive function

-that takes four arguments: two initial points, one point in between them rotated 90 degrees, and an integern
+dragonthat takes four arguments: two initial points, one point in between them rotated 90 degrees, and an integernthat represents the number of iterations. - If

-and then concatenates the two resulting lists. - Finally, create a canvas and draw a line connecting the list of points generated by the
+nis 0, the function returns the two initial points; otherwise, it recursively calls itself with the 4 points andn-1and then concatenates the two resulting lists. - Finally, create a canvas and draw a line connecting the list of points generated by the

 Step-by-step Explanation